DOL Fiduciary Rule Redux

 Helping Americans build savings for a secure retirement is among the most important roles of the U.S. capital markets.

+Individuals of all income levels can invest, save for the long-term, and access a professional financial advisor who serves as a critical link in helping investors meet their goals.
 Working with our members who serve retail investors, SIFMA seeks to raise awareness of how financial advice and financial literacy programs can positively impact the financial health of Americans working to reach their financial goals, including purchasing a home, sending children to college and saving for retirement.

-Changing demographics underscore the need for a robust private retirement system.
-Policy makers must continue to address the challenge of encouraging and facilitating saving and investing for retirement across our society.
 Today, U.S. workers are increasingly relying on individually funded retirement plans, such as 401k’s and IRA’s.
-Defined contribution plans account for $8.7 trillion in assets, growing at a 6.8% compound annual growth rate over the last decade.
+Defined contribution plans account for $9.2 trillion in assets, growing at a 6.2% compound annual growth rate over the last decade.
 Both through their employers and individually, Americans today are largely responsible for building their retirement accounts themselves.
 Over half of total retirement assets are individually funded through defined contribution retirement plans and IRAs.
 Because individual savers play a greater role in the decision-making regarding their investments, access to a financial advisor is even more important today to help individuals prepare for their future.

 SIFMA is committed to increasing retirement security for all Americans and has identified three primary pillars to reach this goal:

-On the other hand, the SECURE Act 2.0 is an important step toward enhancing the private retirement system and increasing retirement savings.
-Signed into law in December 2022, the Act includes important provisions such as higher catch-up contributions for workplace plans, an increase in the Required Minimum Distribution (RMD) age, and an avenue for the creation of emergency savings accounts.
+Congress moved in a positive direction by passing SECURE and SECURE 2.0.
+Together, these new laws include important provisions such as higher catch-up contributions for workplace plans, an increase in the Required Minimum Distribution (RMD) age, and an avenue for the creation of emergency savings accounts.
 SECURE 2.0 represents a major victory for employers, individuals, and the retirement system and SIFMA is proud to have supported its passage.
-With efforts such as these, we can boost participation in retirement savings, enable Americans to save more, promote financial literacy and support a strong retail investor culture.

 Pennsylvania + Wall